amgad-div/Real-Time-Data-Pipeline/README.md

 * Integrate **Apache Superset** or **Metabase** for interactive dashboards.
 * Add **Apache Airflow** for orchestration of pipeline jobs.
 * Implement **Apache Atlas** for data lineage and governance.
-* Enable role-based access control with **Apache Ranger**.

----

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ---

 ## Author